 100 PERSONAL WORDS:

 Our message should be one of total support for the Jewish people’s right to have a state, which hopefully will ensure that never again will there be a time of the destruction of Jews, this most persecuted people in all history, as has happened in the past.
 At the same time, while supporting the Jewish state, we should be pro Arab as well.
 We are told in Scripture to “pray for the peace of Jerusalem” (Psalm 122:6).
-Let’s pray fervently for the leaders of the western world, the Israeli Prime Minister Netanyahu, and for President Abbas of Palestine.
+Let’s pray fervently for the leaders of the western world, the Israeli Prime Minister, and for the President of Palestine.